Tips to Manage Anxiety

 The good news: when we concluded therapy, she was taking driver’s education classes.
 She faced her fears, eventually saw them as unrealistic and rewired her brain and nervous system.
 She was able to calm down her childhood memory and cope with the minor danger of driving on the road.

 For less dramatic examples of anxiety some pro-active strategies can help.
+On strategy is learn to make yourself present.

 Five Ways to Calm Anxiety